 Circles

 Circles are performed in a specified location of the arena maintaining a common center point.
-There should be a distinct difference between the size and speed of the large fast circles and small slow circles.
+There should be a distinct difference between the size and speed of the large fast circles and the small slow circles.
 During circles, the horse should exhibit control and a willingness to be guided by the rider.

 Lead Changes